-- I don't suppose they do much house moving then in Italy, do they?
+- I don't suppose they do much house moving in Italy, do they?

 - I doubt that a single house mover exists anywhere in

 Italy.
-All of the construction is masonry with wood being used only for ceiling joists and perhaps
+All the construction is masonry with wood used only for ceiling joists and perhaps

 roof beams.
 Most new buildings use very little structural wood.
-Roofs are all baked clay tile.
-The
+Roofs are all baked clay tiles.

-homes you see being moved around in the U.S. are of wood construction; to move Italy's
+The homes you see being moved around in the U.S. are of wood construction.
+To move Italy's

-masonry buildings would require such massive equipment that it wouldn't be cost effective.
+masonry buildings would require massive equipment.
+I doubt it would be cost-effective.